 Safe and Affordable Drinking Water Program Resources and Workload

-The Governor’s May revised budget for FY 2020-21 includes an additional 48 personnel years (PYs) or staff positions for the SAFER Program.
-These positions were established as limited term positions by the State Water Board, expiring on June 30, 2020, unless authorized by the Budget Act of 2020.
-A summary of the distribution of the positions authorized by the Budget Act of 2019-20 and the requested positions for FY 2020-21 is provided below:
+A summary of the distribution of the 71 total positions authorized by the Budget Act of 2019 and the Budget Act of 2020 is provided below:

-26 PYs total (21 PYs requested for FY 2020-21) in DFA to support the administration and implementation of the Fund.
-Staff workload includes, but is not limited to, (1) developing and adopting a fund implementation plan, which must include funding priorities and guidelines; (2) coordinate with DDW and DAS in conducting the assessment of funding needs and developing estimates of expected revenue; (3) engaging with stakeholders, including marketing and outreach; and (4) application review, project management, grant agreement and contract development, disbursement processing, and fiscal tracking of funds for interim replacement water, administrators, TA, O&M support, planning, and construction projects to support DACs.
+26 PYs total in DFA to support the administration and implementation of the Fund.
+Staff workload includes, but is not limited to, (1) developing and adopting a fund implementation plan, which must include funding priorities and guidelines; (2) coordinating with DDW and DAS in conducting the assessment of funding needs and developing estimates of expected revenue; (3) engaging with stakeholders, including marketing and outreach; and (4) application review, project management, grant agreement and contract development, disbursement processing, and fiscal tracking of funds for interim replacement water, administrators, TA, O&M support, planning, and construction projects to support DACs.
+Nineteen (19) positions are associated with administrative tasks and seven (7) positions are associated with implementation tasks.

-21 PYs total (13 PYs requested for FY 2020/2021) in DDW to support the implementation of the regulatory aspects of the Program, including working with drinking water systems on the list of systems out compliance and at-risk systems on potential solutions; assigning administrators; consolidations; interim water supplies; outreach; and enforcement.
-Work for the positions includes: establishing the need for and ordering administrators for water systems where authorized by statute; community engagement required to issue orders for administrators and consolidation; facilitate voluntary consolidations; enhancing TMF evaluations; and, coordination of project development with DFA and DDW District Engineers.
+21 PYs total in DDW to support implementation of the regulatory aspects of the SAFER Program, including working with drinking water systems on the list of systems out compliance and potential at-risk systems on potential solutions; assigning administrators; consolidations; interim water supplies; outreach; and enforcement.
+Work for the positions includes establishing the need for and ordering administrators for water systems where authorized by statute; community engagement required to issue orders for administrators and consolidation; facilitate voluntary consolidations; enhancing TMF evaluations; and coordination of project development with DFA and DDW District Engineers.
 Staff will also annually develop, and present to the State Water Board for adoption, in collaboration with DFA an assessment of the total annual funding needed to assist water systems in the state to secure the delivery of safe drinking water.
 Additionally, an evaluation will be completed for state smalls, which are currently not regulated, as well as households that are served by domestic wells in high risk areas.
+All positions are associated with implementation tasks.

-7 PYs total (5 PYs requested for FY 2020-21) in the Office of Chief Counsel.
-Attorneys tasked with DDW and DFA assistance are needed in order to: (1) Provide legal review of consolidation orders; (2); Provide legal review of petitions of consolidation orders, and represent DDW in any petition that comes before the State Water Board; (3) Work with the Attorney General’s office to defend any lawsuits brought against DDW for challenges to consolidation orders; (4) Work with administrators to address potential legal obstacles to consolidations or funding; (5) Provide legal review of standards and procedures for the policy handbook, as required in AB 2501 (2018), that define the use of administrator powers and requirements by the State Water Board, and ensure that the adoption of the policy handbook follows legally defensible process; (6) Assist with the development of implementation plan to administer grants and contracts for the Safe and Affordable Drinking Water Fund; (7) Develop recommendations for potential follow-up actions when non-compliance with financial assistance agreements is identified by staff; (8) Develop diligence protocols and assist program staff with due diligence review on projects; and (9) Develop local assistance funding agreement templates and customized agreements, and review project funding agreements.
+7 PYs total in OCC.
+Attorneys tasked with DDW and DFA assistance are needed in order to: provide legal review of consolidation orders; provide legal review of petitions of consolidation orders, and represent DDW in any petition that comes before the State Water Board; work with the Attorney General’s office to defend any lawsuits brought against DDW for challenges to consolidation orders; work with administrators to address potential legal obstacles to consolidations or funding; provide legal review of standards and procedures for the policy handbook, as required in AB 2501 (2018), that define the use of administrator powers and requirements by the State Water Board, and ensure that the adoption of the policy handbook follows legally defensible process; assist with the development of implementation plan to administer grants and contracts for the Safe and Affordable Drinking Water Fund; develop recommendations for potential follow-up actions when non-compliance with financial assistance agreements is identified by staff; develop diligence protocols and assist program staff with due diligence review on projects; and develop local assistance funding agreement templates and customized agreements, and review project funding agreements.
+One (1) position is associated with administrative tasks and six (6) positions are associated with implementation tasks.